etwk/blog/content/lists/books.md

 - [ ] Home, Land, Security: Deradicalization and the Journey Back from Extremism
 - [ ] A Death in Malta: An assassination and a family’s quest for justice
 - [ ] How to Win the War on Truth: An Illustrated Guide to How Mistruths Are Sold, Why They Stick, and How to Reclaim Reality
-- [ ] Trickster Makes This World: Mischief, Myth, and Art #must
+- [ ] Trickster Makes This World: Mischief, Myth, and Art
 ## Politics
 - [ ] Twilight of Democracy: The Seductive Lure of Authoritarianism #must
 - [ ] The Power of the Powerless